 This beautiful Gothic church spans a spectacular gorge of the Guáitara River.
 Legend has it that an image of the Virgin Mary appeared in the mid-18th century on an enormous rock above the river.
 Interestingly, the church has been constructed in such a way that the rock (and image) is its high altar.

 The next day was a long travel day, a 8 1/2 hour bus made even longer due to 3 different police checkpoints!
-At each stop the police would open the cargo hold and collect everyone’s IDs which they would enter the IDs into an electronic device.
-I wondered why said electronic device didn’t advise them that these IDs had already been entered 30 minutes prior!
+At each stop the police would open the cargo hold and collect everyone’s IDs which they would enter into an electronic device.
+I wondered why the electronic device didn’t advise them that these IDs had already been entered 30 minutes prior!
 One young man didn’t have any ID and each time had some explaining to do!

 In 2005, Popayán was declared by the UNESCO as the first city of gastronomy.
 We found good food, and some of it quite cheap.

-Our next stop was steamy Cali before returning to higher elevations and colorful hilly town of Salento of the Zona Cafetal (coffee growing region!) where the old colonials are painted bright colors.
+Our next stop was steamy Cali before returning to higher elevations and colorful hilly town of Salento of the Zona Cafetal (coffee growing region) where the old colonials are painted bright colors.

 It was hard to contemplate touring Colombia and missing the Grand Dame of Colombia, the most visited tourist city – Old Cartegena.
 We had just enough time to fit her in if we could get a decent airfare and fly.
 Bus travel is more expensive in Colombia than in Ecuador, but national flights don’t cost much more than the bus fares.
 For a little over $100 each we got flights from Medellin to Cartagena and from Cartagena to Bogotá thus saving us from hours and hours of bus rides.